Say Less (Ashanti song)

 "Say Less" is a song recorded by American singer Ashanti that features fellow American singer Ty Dolla $ign.
 It was released on November 6, 2017.
 Media outlets reported that it was the lead single from Ashanti's upcoming sixth album.
-The single was produced by DJ Mustard, and was written by two said artists.
+The single was produced by DJ Mustard and was written by two said artists.
 It is an R&B, club, and West Coast hip hop song whose lyrics are about someone telling critics to mind their own businesses; Ashanti and Ty Dolla $ign also flirt with one another on the track.

 "Say Less" was praised by critics following its release; its vocals were frequently cited as the highlights, though commentators were divided over the production.
 The song was used in a commercial for Cîroc vodka, and Ashanti further promoted it with live performances.
-A music video was released on April 6, 2018 on Ashanti's Vevo account.
+A music video was released on April 6, 2018, on Ashanti's Vevo account.
 In the video, Ashanti confronts rumors around her career and experiences media scrutiny.

 Recording and release

 Ashanti wrote "Say Less" with Ty Dolla $ign while working with him in a recording studio; the song was produced by DJ Mustard.
 Ty Dolla $ign provided collaborative verses for the song.
 Ty Dolla $ign and Ashanti had agreed to work together after talking on a group text started by Ashanti's brother; they first met in Los Angeles.
 Ashanti said she thought his melody and cadence fit her music.
 "Say Less" was recorded in Tyrese Gibson's recording studio in Miami and was mixed in Atlanta.

 "Say Less" was made available through her record label Written Entertainment.
 Media outlets reported that it was the lead single from Ashanti's upcoming sixth album, and referred to it as her comeback single.
-In a Billboard interview, Ashanti said that she considered released one to two other songs from her upcoming album instead of "Say Less".
-She picked "Say Less" as a single since it was featured in an advertisement for Cîroc vodka.
+In a Billboard interview, Ashanti said that she considered releasing one or two other songs from her upcoming album instead of "Say Less".
+She picked it as a single since it was featured in an advertisement for Cîroc vodka.

 The song was released on November 6, 2017, as a digital download.
 Ashanti first announced it during a conversation with a TMZ cameraman.
 Clean and explicit versions of the song were made available.
 The cover art shows Ashanti naked and covered only with an oversized checkered purse.
 The day following its release, the track was uploaded to WorldStarHipHop's YouTube account.